U.S. Relations With Germany

 Following U.S. independence from Great Britain, the United States established the first Consulate on German soil in Hamburg in June 1790, and the second one in Bremen in 1794, both independent German states at the time.
 The United States established diplomatic relations with the Kingdom of Prussia in 1797, then the German Empire in 1871.
 U.S.-German relations were terminated in 1917 during World War I, and the United States declared war on Germany.
 Relations were reestablished in 1921, but were severed again in 1941 during World War II when Nazi Germany declared war on the United States.
 After the war, Germany was divided into four zones occupied by Allied powers; Berlin also was divided.
 In 1955, the United States established diplomatic relations with West Germany, which had been created out of the U.S., British, and French zones.
 The United States established diplomatic relations in 1974 with East Germany, which had been created from the Soviet Union's zone.
 West Germany and East Germany were unified in 1990.

 As allies in NATO, the United States and Germany work side by side to maintain peace and freedom.
-Germany plays an important role in NATO’s core mission of collective defense, serving as a framework nation for the Alliance’s Very High Readiness Joint Taskforce (VJTF).
+Germany plays an important role in NATO’s core mission of collective defense, serving as a framework nation for NATO’s Enhanced Forward Presence.
 U.S. and German troops work together effectively in NATO and UN operations worldwide due in part to the joint training and capacity-building performed at U.S. military installations in Germany.
-The two countries have extended their diplomatic cooperation into military cooperation by maintaining peacekeeping efforts in the Balkans and Africa and working together to encourage the evolution of open and democratic states throughout central and eastern Europe.
+The two countries have extended their diplomatic cooperation into military cooperation by maintaining peacekeeping efforts in the Balkans and Africa, and working together to encourage the evolution of open and democratic states throughout central and Eastern Europe.
 Germany was an integral part of the UN-mandated International Security Assistance Force (ISAF) in Afghanistan and is a Framework Nation in the NATO-led Resolute Support Mission.
 German and U.S. maritime forces also are deployed to combat piracy off the Horn of Africa.
 Following the September 11, 2001, terrorist attacks in the United States, Germany has been a reliable U.S. ally in efforts against terrorism and combating foreign fighters and is a key member of the counter-ISIL coalition.

 U.S. Assistance to Germany